-The Town identified five corridors located throughout Carrboro and its jurisdictional boundary to evaluate what the best course of action is for existing uses and future development.
-Much like Carrboro is often described as an eclectic, quirky place that is unlike other towns, each corridor also has its own character and functions different from one another and even along the length of a given corridor.
-Although there are some overlapping features, the intent was to examine each one, along with the nearby area, incorporate existing conditions, highlight upcoming projects being implemented by the Town, and consider proposed future projects from planning documents.
-This data, along with ideas received from the extensive engagement process were led to identified opportunities to further the goals of the comprehensive plan in these areas.
+Much like Carrboro is often described as an eclectic, quirky place that is unlike other towns, each corridor also has its own character and functions differently from one another, even along the length of a given corridor.
+Although there are some overlapping features, the intent was to examine each one, along with its nearby area, incorporate existing conditions, highlight upcoming projects being implemented by the Town, and consider proposed future projects from planning documents.
+This data, along with input from the extensive engagement process, led to the identified opportunities that further the goals of the comprehensive plan in these areas.

-In no way does this mean each corridor will change immediately nor should the recommendations listed be treated as solutions.
+In no way does this mean that each corridor will change immediately nor should the recommendations listed be treated as solutions.
 The prospects shown and described are meant to be a baseline to spur additional input.
-The maps are all based on a perspective of determining the optimal use of land to address all elements of the comprehensive plan.
+The maps aim to determine the optimal use of land that addresses cross-cutting elements from this comprehensive plan.
 These are not zoning maps and are not regulatory.
-Finding a common ground with the existing surroundings, preserving significant structures/properties, and selecting future development appropriate for each corridor will all be taken into consideration as each area develops over time.
+Finding a common ground with the existing surroundings, preserving significant structures/ properties, and selecting future development appropriate for each corridor will all be taken into consideration as each area develops over time.

-How to use the Corridor Plans
+How to Use the Corridor Plans

-Five corridors were defined to highlight recommendations for future land use and other related opportunities.
+The following corridors were defined to highlight recommendations for future land use and other related opportunities.
 These include: